-Adult education courses taken by males and Reasons and objectives for taking adult females (with percentages) education courses (with percentages
+Adult education courses taken by males and Reasons and objectives for taking adult education courses (with percentages females (with percentages)

 Text B. Read the text and be ready to answer the questions about it.

 Women form more than 9 percent in the U.S. engineering workforce.
 Still, engineering is a Male-dominated profession.
 Even so, many customs and habits that once seemed OK in allmale workspace, now are no longer viewed that way.
 Among these, the use of sexist language, either intentionally or unintentionally, is a growing source of anger in the office.